 Using public means you can take a taxi (minibus) or a bus to Fort Portal.
-From the Taxi Park, board one of the pick-up trucks for Bundibugyo and stop at Sempaya Gate, which is well sign posted.
-Return trip will be by the same means but a void being too late (not later than 4.00 p.m).
+From the Taxi Park, board one of the pick-up trucks for Bundibugyo and stop at Sempaya Gate, which is well signposted.
+The return trip will be by the same means but avoid being too late (not later than 4.00 p.m).

 Accommodation facilities in Semliki National Park

-At this park accommodation can be done at the Semliki safari lodge (Luxury) or accommodate in the nearby towns like Fort portal or Bundibugyo town, camping is also an option for clients who want stay in the Park.
+At this park accommodation can be done at the Semliki safari lodge (Luxury) or accommodated in the nearby towns like Fort portal or Bundibugyo town, camping is also an option for clients who want to stay in the Park.